usradam/ICS212/Homework 1/README.md

 ## 2. Create a directory for the assignment
 Now you are going to write some code.
 Log in to UH Unix by SSH and you will be first placed in your home directory.

 In default, the command prompt (the part before '%' in the terminal) shows your current location, but it does not always do.
 You may see something different if you have (somehow) changed the settings or you are working in an different shell environment.
 So you should be able to check the current location by running a Unix command.
-To check the current location, you can use 'pwd'.
+To check the current location, you can use `pwd`.
 The output should look like this.

 ```
 uhx02:/home/t/tidota% pwd